nasa-jpl/django-launchbox/README.md

    from launchbox import LBResources

    DATABASES = {
-       # "database" is the resource identifier specified in your launch.yaml file
+       # "db" is the resource identifier specified in your launch.yaml file
        "default": LBResources().settings("db")
    }
    ```